Blend3rman/ez_switch_lib-Arduino-Library/README.md

 - specific toggle switch read function
 - error trapping from read and linking functions
 - direct access to all switch control variables
+- support for multiple switches linked to a single interrupt service routine (ISR), with switch type and circuit wiring scheme independence, plus full debounce handling of all switches (see Corollary section of User Guide for working example)
 - switch control status reporting via serial monitor
 - reserved library macro definitions for use by end user, supporting self documenting sketch code
 - a comprehensive User Guide